 The lunch offered differs across settings.
-All Day Centre Nurseries & Christchurch Pre-School are only bookings only.
+All Day Centre Nurserie.
 This can be discussed in more detail with the setting manager.

 All hot lunches must be booked and pre-paid online a minimum of 24 hours before the date of the required hot lunches, alternatively you can provide a healthy packed lunch for your child/ren.

-If you would like any further information, please do not hesitate in contacting: -Michelle Goodall - Compliance Manager on 07495 836613, e-mail michelle@s4yc.co.uk or Lianne Sewell - email lianne@s4yc.co.uk
+If you would like any further information, please do not hesitate in contacting: - Your setting manager or Lianne Sewell - email lianne@s4yc.co.uk